Which Diagram Is the CorrectElectron Dot Diagram for Magnesium?

 Common Mistakes in Drawing Electron Dot Diagrams for Magnesium

 Despite its simplicity, drawing the correct electron dot diagram for magnesium can be prone to errors.
 A frequent mistake is including inner-shell electrons within the diagram.
 As previously emphasized, these electrons are not involved in bonding and are therefore omitted.
 Another common error is representing the electrons as a pair when only one electron is present.
-Magnesium only has two valence electrons, so the diagram should depict two individual dots, not a single pair.
+Practically speaking, magnesium only has two valence electrons, so the diagram should depict two individual dots, not a single pair.
 To build on this, students sometimes struggle with the placement of the dots, attempting to arrange them in a specific pattern rather than simply ensuring the total number of dots matches the number of valence electrons.
 Finally, confusing magnesium with other elements in group 2, like calcium or barium, can lead to incorrect diagrams reflecting different numbers of valence electrons.

 Conclusion